UTS-eResearch/datacrate/spec/0.2/data_crate_specification_v0.2.md

 Likewise, schema.org does not have a way to represent research equipment so DataCrate uses the [frapo:Equipment] class.

-A [Dataset] has no contactPoint property, unlike [DCAT], so DataCrate uses [accountablePerson] for a contact point, similar to the concept "Corresponding Author" in academic publishing.
+A [Dataset] has no contactPoint property, unlike [DCAT], so The *DataCrate JSON-LD Context* maps schema:accountablePerson to [contact]; the concept is similar to "Corresponding Author" in academic publishing.

 # Structure / DataCrate by example